-5 Things To Know As Trump Takes Aim At ACA Protections In Court Challenge
+What To Watch For As Trump Takes Aim At ACA Protections

 This current lawsuit, led by Texas Attorney General Ken Paxton and Wisconsin Attorney General Brad Schimel, argues that since Congress has changed the law to remove the penalty forcing individuals to get insurance, it has inadvertently rendered the rest of the law impermissible, under the 2012 Supreme Court ruling.

-"Texans have known all along that Obamacare is unlawful and a divided Supreme Court's approval rested solely on the flimsy support of Congress's authority to tax," said Paxton when the suit was filed.
+"Texans have known all along that Obamacare is unlawful and a divided Supreme Court's approval rested solely on the flimsy support of Congress' authority to tax," said Paxton when the suit was filed.
 "Congress has now kicked that flimsy support from beneath the law."

-Other legal observers point out that's not how the law-making process works.
+Other legal observers point out that's not how the lawmaking process works.

 "Congress is always free to amend its statutes, even to omit what it previously thought was essential," writes Nick Bagley, a law professor at the University of Michigan, in a Thursday evening blog post.
 "That's what Congress did when it zeroed out the mandate.
 So we don't have to speculate what Congress would've done if it had a choice between invalidating the ACA's insurance reforms or just invalidating the mandate.
 Congress made that choice."